YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: An action requiring a snapshot file was unable to open it.

-Action: Verify the file exists and has appropriate access permissions for the user performing the action.
+Action: Verify that the file exists and has appropriate access permissions for the user performing the action.

 -------------------
 SSV4NOALLOW